 The covariance matrix of the LIM power spectrum multipoles is comprised of the sub-covariance matrices of each multipole, and those between different multipoles.
 The sub-covariance matrix for multipoles $\ell$ and $\ell^\prime$ is given by:

 where the Delta function we assumed in Eq. (\ref{eq:sigma2}) makes each sub-covariance matrix diagonal.
-However, modeling the non-zero covariance between multipoles is essentiall for an unbiased analysis.
+However, modelling the non-zero covariance between multipoles is essential for an unbiased analysis.
 We refer the interested reader to Ref.~\cite{Grieb_covmat} for a thorough analytic derivation of the covariance of the multipoles of the galaxy power spectrum under the Gaussian assumption.